Pavan-1997/Kafka_Setup_Single-Node-Cluster/About.md

 Kafka: Distributed Stream Platform

 - We want to publish or subscribe the stream of records
-- You can process / modify the records (data, key-values, time stamp)
+- You can process/modify the records (data, key values, timestamp)
 - Topics- collection of records
 - Fast, reliable, performance, durable and scalable
 - Store streams of data in Fault Tolerant way
-- Single machine / Cluster - collection of Kafka brokers
+- Single machine / Cluster - a collection of Kafka brokers
-- Kafka competitors are AMQP which is opensource, Rabbit MQ is a asynchronous and opensource, JMS, Amazon Kinesis, ActiveMQ, IBM MQ, Microsoft MQ
+- Kafka competitors are AMQP which is open source, Rabbit MQ is an asynchronous and open source, JMS, Amazon Kinesis, ActiveMQ, IBM MQ, Microsoft MQ

-Used in E-commerce, Risk Management, Market Analysis, Monitoring network activities we use Kafka
+- Used in E-commerce, Risk Management, Market Analysis, and Monitoring network activities we use Kafka

 Topics:

-Its a stream of data
+- Its a stream of data

-Its identified by its name
+- Its identified by its name

-Any number of topics
+- Any number of topics

-It can have any number of partitions and starts with 0
+- It can have any number of partitions and starts with 0

 Every message in partition for a topic gets an incremental ID which is called Offset